 Since 2005 our customers have included over 30 national, regional and international companies, including Bunge, Cargill, Daiichi Chuo Kishen Kaisha, Intermare Transport G.m.b.H., Eastern Energy Pte.
-Ltd., NYK, Shinwa Kaiun Kaisha, Kawasaki Kisen Kaisha, Ltd, or their affiliates.
+Ltd., NYK, NS United Kaiun Kaisha, Kawasaki Kisen Kaisha or their affiliates.
+During 2011, two of our charterers accounted for 66.10% of our revenues, namely Daiichi Chuo Kishen Kaisha and Kawasaki Kisen Kaisha, with each one accounting for more than 10% of total revenues.
 During 2010, three of our charterers accounted for 76.3% of our revenues, namely Daiichi Chuo Kishen Kaisha, Kawasaki Kisen Kaisha and Cargill, with each one accounting for more than 10% of total revenues.
 During 2009, two of our charterers accounted for 74.9% of our revenues, namely Daiichi Chuo Kishen Kaisha and Kawasaki Kisen Kaisha, with each one accounting for more than 10% of total revenue.
-During 2008, three of our charterers accounted for 72.4% of our revenues, namely Daiichi Chuo Kishen Kaisha, Bunge and NYK, with each one accounting for more than 10% of total revenues.
 We seek to charter our vessels primarily to charterers who intend to use our vessels without sub-chartering them to third parties.
 A prospective charterer's financial condition and reliability are also important factors in negotiating employment for our vessels.